a-day-old-bagel/DualityEngine/README.md

 > Examples of engines include

-> - Graphics engine - calls tick() on a a rendering system and maybe an animation system in a loop
+> - Graphics engine - calls tick() on various rendering systems and maybe an animation system in a loop

 > - Physics engine - calls tick() in a loop on a Ballistics system, a Collision system, a user input system, and more.